 For cars with automatic transmission, the drivers do not need to monitor the tachometer to shift.
 The vehicles will automatically change the gear at the RPM that is efficient and required.

 Usually, an engine’s RPM is measured using a tachometer, but the equipment is often not readily available, except the ones that are inbuilt in cars.
 So, the other alternative to measuring the RPM of an engine is with a multimeter.

 You can use a multimeter to know the RPMs of your car to diagnose any fault.
 A multimeter is equipment that is used to test for several measurements – voltage, frequency, resistance, current, and so on.
 Advanced models of multimeters have features that allow users to test for the RPMs of engines.

 Step By Step Guide: How To Measure Engine RPM With A Multimeter

-1. The first step to measure your RPM is to get a multimeter that can measure frequency.
+1. The first step to measuring your RPM is to get a multimeter that can measure frequency.

 Flukes multimeters are often recommended because they give precise RPM readings and do not produce noise or electrical disturbance.
 Some of the recommended Fluke Multimeters include Fluke 116, Fluke 179, Fluke 87-V, etc.

 You shouldn’t just get any common multitester.
 You can’t use them alone, as you would also need to get an interface circuit.

 The circuit could be simple, just like a single transistor-based frequency to voltage converter, or it could be more complicated if you want it to support higher voltages or frequencies.